samizzo/monbulk/README.md

 'Admin' access means a user can do everything a user with 'Create' access can do, with the addition of being able to remove methods and metadata.

+ADDED: 21/6/2012
+A default metadata item to store subject properties has been created.
+This is also set in the Settings file and installed on Deployment

 Services
 ========